↑

 Best Small RVs With a Shower and Toilet

 In all of these categories, you can find small RVs that are around 20 feet long or less.
-They’re lightweight, easier to maneuver, and usually cheaper, which is why so many of us prefer these types of campers.
+They’re lightweight, easier to maneuver, and usually cheaper, which is why so many of us prefer these types of small campers.

 Let’s start with the good old pull-behind travel trailers.
 If you’ve already got a vehicle for pulling a small trailer and are on a budget, these are the ones for you.
-Fortunately, most of these small trailers are light enough that you can even pull them with some smaller SUVs and trucks.
+Fortunately, most of these small travel trailers with bathrooms are light enough that you can even pull them with some smaller SUVs and trucks.

 Related: Check out these 61 tips to organize your small camper (and utilize every space!)